“Let them eat all the Halloween candy they want.”

-Nutritionist and dietician Terri Ney, RD was on the latest episode of the Moms You Meet on the Playground podcast and brought a fresh perspective on our relationships with food.
+Nutritionist and dietician Terri Ney, RD was on the Moms You Meet on the Playground podcast and brought a fresh perspective on our relationships with food.
 She explained that all food has calories and our body needs calories to survive, so…let’s eat!
 Here’s Terri’s advice.

 Become An Authentic Model

 It’s important to be patient with yourself because as an adult, you have to unlearn quite a bit before you can be the model you want to be for your kids.
 This is a big shift from the decades of programming you’ve received.

 Start by removing the negative talk about your body.
 When you’re saying positive things (or simply not saying the negative), you’ll start thinking this way.
 Eventually, this will translate into how you live and therefore, how your children learn to think about their bodies from you.

 Remember when you were younger and the adults in your life told you “no”?
 This pretty much ensured you were going to do the exact opposite.
 Surprise surprise: your kiddos are no different.

 Ultimately, you empower the things you are trying to restrict.
 So even if you’re understandably trying to limit foods that don’t provide much nutritional value, you’re actually giving power to that food.

 Let Go of Vegetable Anxiety